FlowFlowAI/flow-frontend/devpost.md

 That FastAPI is an awesome framework for building APIs quick in python.
 We also got to learn a little deeper how these diffusion models actually work, and this video was a good resource https://youtu.be/1CIpzeNxIhU .

-## What's next for Lazara - AI generated NFTs
+## What's next for xpromptnft - AI generated NFTs

 We want to support more models than we do currently!
 There are some open source models that we haven't integrated yet, but we are also eagerly waiting for Google to launch access to Imagen, and OpenAI to launch API access for DALL-E 2.
 We also want to finish the "Create a Collection" part of the website.
 It's also possible that we look into "image to image" generation, where users will be able to upload an image to the model, and the model will adjust it in some specified way and then return it.